stsolovey/bsuTelegramBot/README.md

-# 🤖 @bsuTimetableClassesBot - A Telegram Schedule Bot
+# 🤖 bsuTimetableClassesBot - A Telegram Schedule Bot

 Welcome to [🤖 bsuTimetableClassesBot](https://t.me/bsuTimetableClassesBot) - a handy Telegram bot designed for the students of Belgorod State University.
 Get your class schedule directly on Telegram!